NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 }
 ```

-It contains a simple smart contract called `Rocket`, featuring a `launch` method that we'll call after deployment.
+It contains a simple smart contract called `Rocket`, featuring a `launch` function that we'll call after deployment.

 ### Creating your first module